What Does it Take to Be an Earth Driller?

 - Verify depths and alignments of boring positions.

-Things an Earth Driller Should Know How to Do
+What Every Earth Driller Should Know

 Below is a list of the skills most Earth Drillers say are important on the job.